xsf/xmpp.org/content/blog/2022-08-05-newsletter.md

 nbxmpp 3.1.1 [has been released](https://dev.gajim.org/gajim/python-nbxmpp/-/blob/master/ChangeLog).
 This version comes with performance improvements and bug fixes.

-The [XMPP webhooks component](https://gitlab.com/navlost.eu/xmpp/components/webhooks) has been udpated to support more webhooks out of the box.
+The [XMPP webhooks component](https://gitlab.com/navlost.eu/xmpp/components/webhooks) has been updated to support more webhooks out of the box.
 Effectively, this component replaces proprietary tools such as Slack with a better option based on open code and open protocols, fully under control of its users.
 It now has:
 * Richer messages for [GitLab](https://gitlab.com/) events (labels, time spent, etc.)
 * Support for [Stripe](https://stripe.com/) events, including optional (but recommended) signature verification.
 * Support for [SMS to URL Forwarder](https://github.com/bogkonstantin/android_income_sms_gateway_webhook), a simple but effective SMS forwarder application for Android.
 This is handy for those with a second or third phone and it's also used to showcase some of the [new features](https://gitlab.com/navlost.eu/xmpp/components/webhooks/-/blob/a6b817012c6c5a0ebf3725cb0bbf5b1120291b6e/README.md#implemented-xeps).